Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/CA1 Notes.md

 It is important to note that the Ephemeral and <mark style="background: #FF5582A6;">Non-privileged</mark> ranges differ on different OS’s:
 - Your home host may use different ranges depending on the OS used.
-- On the Virtual Machines used in the labs, us the following command to view the range:
+- On the Virtual Machines used in the labs, use the following command to view the range:
 - ``sudo sysctl net.ipv4.ip_local_port_range``

 ### <mark style="background: #FF5582A6;">Socket Identifiers:</mark>